Jemacu/datasciencecoursera/README.md

-datasciencecoursera
+##Data Sciences Coursera
 ===============

-This is a test repository
+This is a test